MattHewsGroup/content-ops-starter/content/pages/index.md

 slug: /
 sections:
   - title:
-      text: Generic Section With MattHews
+      text: Get in Touch with MattHews
       color: text-dark
       type: TitleBlock
     subtitle: Section with a form subtitle